PeterMarshall29/book1/jupyternotebooks/glossary.md

 Expression Statements
   An expression followed by a semicolon.

+Floating-Point Numbers
+  Numbers with a decimal point.
+Represented in code by the addition of `.0` to whole numbers.

+Floating-Point Number Types
+  Float, Double, and Long Double.
+Floatig point literals are interpreted as `double` type unless the letter f or l is added as a suffix.

 Free store
   {term}`memory` allocated by `new`; also called dynamic memory.
 Often standard library facilities, such as `vector`, can be used to avoid explicit use of free store.